Site logo

 ((Return – Investment)/ Investment) x 100 = Content marketing ROI

-If you want a quantitative measure of your content marketing return on investment, then you can focus on 7 key metrics.
-We’ve divided these metrics into categories, depending on what aspect of your content marketing outcomes you want to analyze.
-We’ve also provided instructions on how to do some of these calculations in Google Analytics
+If you want a quantitative measure of your affiliate content marketing return on investment, focus on 7 key metrics.
+We’ve divided these metrics into categories depending on what aspect of your content marketing outcomes you want to analyze.
+We’ve also provided instructions on how to do some of these calculations in Google Analytics.

-Measuring the earnings potential of your content can help you determine whether your content is good enough to bring in money from your leads.
+Measuring the earnings potential of your affiliate content can help you determine whether your affiliate marketing content is good enough to bring in money from your leads.
 Is your content appealing enough to convince a lead to become a paying customer?
-In order to gauge the earnings potential of your content marketing, here’s what you need to measure:
+To gauge the earnings potential of your content marketing, here’s what you need to measure:

-Are you getting a high enough number of leads to your website?
-More importantly, are they visiting the important pages on your site?
+Are you getting a high enough number of leads to your affiliate marketing website?
+More importantly, are they visiting the critical pages?

-It’s important to go beyond making sure you have leads – make sure you’re getting high-quality leads.
-A high-quality lead is anyone who has a high potential of converting into a paying customer.
+It’s essential to go beyond ensuring you have leads—you’re getting high-quality leads.
+A high-quality lead has a high potential for converting into a paying customer.

-A promising lead will find themselves on your landing page from wherever your content has brought them.
-Once they land, they will either end up checking out your prices or consulting a customer care representative for more information about your product.
+A Promising lead will find themselves on your landing page from wherever your content has brought them.
+Once they land, they will check your prices or consult a customer care representative for more information about your product.

 You can set up a goal in Google Analytics to measure the quality of your leads.